AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

 An edge system appears on the `Software Management Edge Systems` page once it is writing health data to OCS.
 For information on configuring health endpoints, see the specific edge system product documentation at [docs.osisoft.com](https://docs.osisoft.com/).

+For edge systems, use mustache tokens, in the format `{{SecretA}}`, to denote secrets in configuration files.
+Secrets are managed using clients.
+The token name must match an Edge Management System property defined for the edge system.
+Tokens must be used in fields where `isEncrypted=true`.
+After deploying the configuration to the device, you must manually update the configuration on the device with the secret.

+For edge modules, use variables, in the format `{{VariableA}}`, to denote secrets in configuration files.
+The variable is associated with a secret in AVEVA Edge Management.

 ## Import an edge system configuration

 To import an edge system configuration from the field to the corresponding edge system digital twin: